filNaj/tree-setter/CONTRIBUTING.md

 Ok, but how does the module know if it should add a semicolon, comma or a double point?
 Well, we are doing this by adding this `@`-thing which is called a "predicate".
-Just write after the `@` which character has to be add.
+Just write after the `@` which character has to be added.
 If there should be a comma instead of a semicolon, then write `@comma` instead.
 There are four different predicates for this module which you can use: